-- The activity/discipline is not available at Garrison Forest School. - At least 2 hours of the proposed activity per week and at least 2 years of involvement in this activity prior to the request for independent status.

-- The activity must be supervised by a certified or qualified professional in the field. - The activity does not occur during the same competitive season at Garrison Forest School. - A list of dates, times and locations for competitions/performances is included in the proposal for the trimester credit requested.
+- A student requesting an Independent Study in an activity / discipline that Garrison Forest offers must first represent Garrison Forest on that team.
+(A student not representing Garrison Forest School in an interscholastic sport will not be granted an independent study in that discipline) - At least 2 hours of the proposed activity per week and at least 2 years of involvement in this activity prior to the request for independent status. - The activity must be supervised by a certified or qualified professional in the field. - The activity does not occur during the same competitive season at Garrison Forest School. - A list of dates, times and locations for competitions/performances is included in the proposal for the trimester credit requested.